IBM/oic-i-agentic-ai-tutorials/i-oic-agent-memory/README.md

 ---

-# Enable security
+# Enable User-Specific Memory

-To maintain user-specific memory, the application must identify users uniquely.
+To maintain user-specific memory, the application must uniquely identify each user.

-Paste the embedded web chat Configuration Script into the sample UI.
+For this, the application must send the User Identity (`sub`) value, which is used to track and retrieve the user’s memory context.
+To securely send the user identity, security must be enabled.

+## 1. Configure Security

 If security is already enabled for your watsonx Orchestrate instance:

-- Use the existing generated keys.
+- Use the existing generated security keys.

-Otherwise:
+**Otherwise**:

 - Provide the watsonx Orchestrate API Key
 - Provide the watsonx Orchestrate Instance URL
 - Enable security using the sample UI

-The application generates the required security keys automatically.
+The application automatically generates the required security keys.

----
+## 2. Configure Embedded Web Chat

+Paste the Embedded Web Chat Configuration Script into the sample UI.

-# Load the agent
+## 3. Load the Agent

 Enter the User Identity (`sub`) value and load the agent.

-Different users maintain independent memory contexts:
+Each user maintains an independent memory context.

+For example:

 - User1 can store Bangalore as the preferred location
-- User2 can store Mysore independently
+- User2 can independently store Mysore as the preferred location

-The agent retrieves stored preferences automatically during future interactions.
+During future interactions, the agent automatically retrieves the stored preferences for the respective user.

 ---